deis/workflow/docs/src/roadmap/roadmap.md

 ## Update Service

 Deis must support 100% automated, zero-downtime updates of the control plane.
-Like CoreOS, Deis clusters should be attached to an alpha, beta or stable channel and rely on an automatic update mechanism.
+Deis clusters should be attached to an alpha, beta or stable channel and rely on an automatic update mechanism.
 To accomplish this, Deis plans to use the `Google Omaha Protocol`_ as implemented by `CoreUpdate`_.

  - [x]  [Update client/agent][]
  - [ ]  Update server
- - [ ]  [Automatic CoreOS upgrades][]
  - [ ]  CI Integration

 This feature is tracked as GitHub issue [#2106][].